richdynamix/Similar-Products/README.md

 #### Guest Action Logging

-Sometimes customers don't login till they get to the checkout so we log the customers actions in the session to post to PreditionIO when the customer logs in.
+Sometimes customers don't login till they get to the checkout so we log the customers actions in the session to post to PredictionIO when the customer logs in.

 #### PredictionIO